 Want more song recommendations by voice type, beyond opera?
 Check out our song ideas here, including best picks for auditions, talent shows, and gigs.

 Your voice teacher is another great resource for suggestions.
-He or she will undoubtedly have many more ideas for you as far as opera arias go.
-If classical singing interests you, it’s even more important to be working with a voice coach, as opera is a lot tougher to sing than many other genres.
+He or she will undoubtedly have many more ideas for you.
+If classical singing interests you, it’s very important to be working with a voice coach, as opera is a lot tougher to sing than many other genres.

 Readers, what are your picks for the most beautiful opera songs?
 Let us know in the comments!